New Democrats (United States): Presidency of Joe Biden

-The winner of the 2020 United States presidential election, was Joe Biden, who served as Vice President to Barack Obama.
-Joe Biden is the 46th president of the United States.
+The winner of the 2020 United States presidential election was Joe Biden, who served as vice president under Barack Obama.
+Although Biden has not explicitly self-identified as a New Democrat, Biden identifies as a moderate Democrat and opposes some progressive positions.
+During his presidency, Biden has broken with New Democrat policies on some issues, such as spending and free trade.
 In the 2020 United States House of Representatives elections, 13 Democrats lost their seats.
 All thirteen Democrats that lost their seats had won in the 2018 mid-term elections.
 Of those 13 members, 10 of them were New Democrats.
 During the 117th United States Congress, the New Democrat Coalition lost its status as the largest ideological coalition in favor of the more left leaning Congressional Progressive Caucus.
+The CPC was founded in 1991 but only began catching up and eventually surpassed the New Democrat Coalition in the 2010s.